danielsaidi/website_danielsaidi/collections/_posts/2024/2024-01-08-sunsetting-goth-and-metal-emoji.md

 ![Metal Emoji websiste]({{page.metalassets}}website.jpg)

-The two apps shared a common foundation, which made it easy to add new features, fix bugs, etc. but the asset management was still a chore, where new each emoji took some time to prepare.

 ## Technical challenges

+The two apps shared a common foundation, which made it easy to add new features, but the asset management was a chore, where new each emoji took a long time to prepare.

-While developing Goth Emoji, the severe limitations in Apple's custom keyboard APIs became painfully apparent, and forced me to be creative.
+Furthermore, the severe limitations in Apple's keyboard APIs became painfully apparent.

-You see, custom keyboards basically only gets a reference to the text document, and can do very limited operations with it, like sending text to it, deleting backwards, moving the cursor, etc.
+You see, custom keyboards basically only gets a reference to the text document, and can do limited operations with it, like inserting and deleting text, moving the cursor, etc.

-Furthermore, you don't even get a keyboard view, just a container area where you can put any view you like.
-Apple don't provide a keyboard view, so you basically have to build everything yourself.
+You also don't get a keyboard view, just a container where you can add a custom view.
+You basically have to build the keyboard view and all its interactions from scratch.

-Also, even though you can send text to the app, a seemingly equal like sending an image is *not possible*.
+Also, even though you can insert text, inserting an image is *not possible*.
 Since Goth Emoji was based on images, this was indeed a problem.

+## How to insert images

-All image-based custom keyboards have the same limitation, and most solve it by copying the image to the pasteboard, then showing a message to ask the user to paste it into the currently active app.
+All image-based custom keyboards have the same limitation, and most solve it by copying the image to the pasteboard, then asking the user to paste it into the target app.

-But...custom keyboards are not allowed to access the pasteboard before the user has enabled a thing called Full Access, which gives access to more features, like the pasteboard, network access, etc.
+However, a custom keyboard isn't allowed to access the pasteboard until the user enables something called Full Access, which can only be enabled in System Settings.

-Users have to go to System Settings to enable Full Access, and when they do, iOS shows a warning that keyboards with Full Access can detect *everything* you type and send it *anywhere*.
+Since this gives the keyboard access to the pasteboard, network access, etc. iOS shows a warning that the keyboard will be able to detect *everything* you type and send it *anywhere*.

-All in all, this required a lot more work than I first expected, and the user experience was quite bad.
-I would have loved to access the last string in the pasteboard without Full Access, but here we are.

-Apple also rejected the first version of Goth Emoji, since we just blocked the keyboard if Full Access was disabled.
-Turns out the App Store Guidelines require that a keyboard works even without Full Access.

-To work around this, I made the images just send the accessibility label to the app, like "Daniel sent you a glass of blood".
-Although being a completely useless replacement, this made the app pass review.
+Turns out that users neither like to copy/paste images from a keyboard, nor get a warning that makes them think that the keyboard will read everything they type.

-## User reception & Learnings
+## User reception

-All in all, the technical limitations of custom keyboards became quite a problem for the Goth Emoji app.
+All in all, the technical limitations became quite a problem for the Goth Emoji app.
+People HATED to enable Full Access, and were very suspicious due to the alert.

-First of all, people HATED having to enable Full Access, and were very suspicious due to the alert.
-Despite describing this in the App Store description, it resulted in many one star reviews and angry e-mails.
+Despite describing this in the App Store description, the Full Access limitation resulted in many one star reviews and angry e-mails.

-Second, people utterly disliked the word "emoji" in the title, since these were images and not real emojis.
-And they were of course correct.
+People also hated that we used the word "emoji" in the title, when in fact the content that the app provided were images and not real emojis.

+As a technical person, I understand the nature (and limitations) of emojis and unicode, but of course this is not common knowledge.
+People were right in being disappointed.

-My ambition had been to make the copy/paste mechanism hidden and automatically trigger the paste, but I couldn't find a way to do this.
+While my initial ambition was to make a copy automatically trigger a paste, I couldn't find a way to do this.
 People expected a seemless experience.
 I did too.

-This eventually led us to remove the custom keyboard and only have the sticker pack, and to let people copy emojis from the main app.
-But reviews were still bad, even if people loved the artwork.
+This eventually led us to remove the custom keyboard and only keep the sticker pack and let people copy emojis from the main app.
+People loved the artwork, but reviews were bad.

 ## Sunsetting the apps

-After 8 years on the App Store, the apps still make a little money every month.
+After 8 years, the apps still make money every month.
 Reviews are however bad, because of the misalign between user expectation and what the apps can deliver.

-So, sunsetting the apps wasn't a hard decision.
-I haven't actively worked on them for many years, and do not want to make money on what I fundamentally think is a subpar product.

-I have been waiting to see if some keyboard API updates would allow me to improve the apps, but since there doesn't seem to be any adjustments to the limited APIs, I think it's time to call it a day.
+I have been waiting for some API updates to allow me to improve the apps, but since there doesn't seem to be any work done on these APIs, I think it's time to call it a day.

+So, in the end, sunsetting the apps wasn't a hard decision.
+I don't want to make money on what I think are flawed products, especially when I can't improve them.

-I have updated the apps one final time, and will remove them from the App Store in February.
-Until then, I've made them free, so feel free to download them if you want some goth and metal in your life.
+I have updated the apps a final time and will remove them from the App Store in February.
+Until then, I've made them free.
+Go and download them if you want some goth in your life.

-You can download [Goth Emoji]({{page.goth}}) and [Metal Emoji]({{page.metal}}) for free from the App Store.
+You can download [Goth Emoji]({{page.goth}}) and [Metal Emoji]({{page.metal}}) from the App Store until February.

 ## Life changes

-Even if I now say goodbye to these apps, working on them for a few weeks every now and then actually did result in my life taking a quite drastic turn.
+Even if I now say goodbye to these apps, they actually made my life take a drastic turn.

-You see, being a tech nerd at heart, my frustrations with the limited keyboard APIs triggered something inside me.
-I just had to explore the field of custom keyboards further.
+You see, my frustrations with the limited keyboard APIs triggered something inside me, and made me explore the field of custom keyboards further.

-I started by creating an open-source project, where I added all the extensions, utils, etc. that I came up with during my work with the Goth Emoji app.
+I started by creating an open-source project where I added all the tools that I came up with during my work with the Goth Emoji app.
 If they could help others, that'd be great.

-I then started looking at creating a basic, English keyboard view, since the native APIs don't provide any such views.
-The first keyboard was written in UIKit and was very limited, but worked.
+I then started looking at creating a basic English keyboard view, since the native APIs don't provide any views.
+The first view was written in UIKit and was very limited, but worked well.

-The project evolved over time, and as Apple launched SwiftUI in 2019, everything came together.
+Theis project evolved over time, and as Apple introduced SwiftUI in 2019, everything came together.
 It was the missing piece of the puzzle.

-Replacing the hard to customize UIKit with the very flexible SwiftUI made it possible for me to create an almost pixel perfect keyboard view, add data-driven UI components and take the SDK further.
+Replacing UIKit with the more flexible SwiftUI made it possible for me to create a near pixel perfect keyboard view, add data-driven UI components and take the SDK further.

-As [KeyboardKit]({{page.keyboardkit}}) become more and more capable, I started seeing some traction, and in 2020 I decided to quit my day job to work on a freelance basis, with a KeyboardKit-related project being my very first.
+As [KeyboardKit]({{page.keyboardkit}}) become more capable, I started getting traction and eventually decided to release KeyboardKit Pro as a commercial add-on to the open-source foundation.

+This eventually generated enough work, to in 2020 allowed me to quit my job to work on a freelance basis, with a KeyboardKit-related project being my very first.
-## Today

 Today, I've been a freelancer for almost 4 years.
 KeyboardKit is still evolving and supports 60+ languages, and features like autocomplete, dictation, etc.

-I'm still learning new quirks of the wonderful languages of our world on a weekly basis.
-I'm so grateful for being able to meet so many amazing people, and to work on such an complex and exciting project.

-It's truly a passion project.
-And to think it all started with a small app for letting people pick goth-related, emoji-like stickers.
+KeyboardKit is truly a passion project.
+And to think it all started with a small app for letting people pick goth-related stickers.
 Life surely takes you to unexpected places.